Privacy notice planning application

-Arun District Council collects information about you in order to process a planning or planning related application (including any associated legal agreement) and any subsequent appeal that has been submitted by you (the applicant) or on your behalf by an agent.
-This also included Environmental Screening and Scoping Opinion requests.
+We collect information about you in order to process a planning or planning related application (including any associated legal agreement) and any subsequent appeal that has been submitted by you (the applicant) or on your behalf by an agent.
+This also included environmental screening and scoping opinion requests.

 As part of this process we will be asking you for:

-- Planning legislation requires that a register of applications is maintained by the council for public inspection.
+- planning legislation requires that a register of applications is maintained by us for public inspection

 The legal basis for using this information is contained in planning related legislation including but not restricted to: